Northern Dental Access Center Patient Support and Outreach Program

 - Results: Patients accessing support services are more likely to complete dental treatment.
 Over 1,000 people a year have been assisted with Medicaid enrollment, and reported use of the emergency department for dental pain has been reduced.

-Northern Dental Access Center is a nonprofit community dental clinic that serves low-income residents who live in rural northwest Minnesota.
-This 20-county region has the highest birth rates in the state along with high rates of infant mortality and births to teenage mothers, highest rates of overall poverty and children in poverty, and lowest median household income and highest rates of public assistance payments per capita.
-About 20-30% of the region's population is Native American, a group that often faces greater levels of poverty, unemployment, and chronic disease.
+Northern Dental Access Center is a nonprofit community dental clinic that serves low-income residents in rural northwest Minnesota.
+This 26-county region, including counties in North Dakota, has the highest birth rates in the state along with high rates of infant mortality and births to teenage mothers, highest rates of overall poverty and children in poverty, and lowest median household income and highest rates of public assistance payments per capita.
+About 20%-30% of the region's population is Native American, a group that often faces greater levels of poverty, unemployment, and chronic disease.

 This program received support from a 2012-2015 Federal Office of Rural Health Policy (FORHP) Rural Health Care Services Outreach grant to identify and address barriers to care, including mental health issues.
 The focus of this expansion was to build on the already existing patient advocacy and support services that the organization provides.
 This project added an expanded safety net beneath the most vulnerable patients and augments dental care with integrated patient support and outreach.

-- Patient advocacy and care coordination through certified community health workers
+- Patient advocacy and care coordination through seven certified community health workers (CHWs)

 - Patient transportation assistance